AppWerft/TitaniumAndroidModuleDevelopment/TiScrape.md

 as sibling to our package tree.

+An alternative is to build a jar file feom sources.
+For this we need two steps:

+1. checkout the repo with git
+2. starting maven to build the project

+Details you can find in [Maven howto](http://maven.apache.org/plugins/maven-source-plugin/usage.html)

 Now we can dive into code.
 Lets open ScraperModule.java.

-First in the header we import all required stuff, first the appc stuff, the java and android stuff and in the and we import both thirtdparty libraries:
+First in the header we import all required stuff, first the appc stuff, the java and android stuff and in the and we import both thirtparty libraries:

 ```java
 package de.appwerft.scraper;